mcecode/mce.codes/src/content/notes/how-to-openbsd-on-a-remote-server.md

 ### Caveats

 I'm pretty new to OpenBSD and system administration in general, so there may be errors in this document.
-You should consider this as a resource, not the be-all and end-all of all the steps you should take to set up an OpenBSD server.
+You should consider this a resource, not the be-all and end-all of what you should do to set up an OpenBSD server.
+When in doubt, the official FAQ and man pages referenced below are your friends.

 Additionally, this skips installation, disk partitioning, network setup, etc. since the server provider I use supports OpenBSD out of the box and already handles those things when spinning up new instances.
-If you need them, some of my references below discuss those steps.
+If you need them, some resources referenced below discuss those steps.

 ## Steps